maxoduke/Portal-Linking-Compass-Fabric/README.md

 ## How to install:
+- If you're on Fabric, make sure you have [Fabric API](https://modrinth.com/mod/fabric-api) installed.
-- Make sure you have Fabric API installed.
+- If you're on Quilt, make sure you have [QFAPI](https://modrinth.com/mod/qsl) installed.
 - Download JAR and put in your mods folder.